My Al Capone Museum | home

 In 1918, Di Giovanni, and inmate Thomas Rowan savagely beat and attempt to kill Joliet guard Beau B. Buel.
 They hit him with a hammer and stab him repeatedly with a putty knife.
 Officer Buel will be hospitalized and eventually survive his attack.

-Fred Di Giovanni gets life's sentence for the attempted manslaughter.
+Fred Di Giovanni gets a life sentence for the attempted manslaughter.

 A small sample of Di Giovanni's misdeeds while incarcerated.